 Example.
 Fig. 4 shows the combined usage of the basic refactorings described so far.
-For schema S Activity A is renamed to A' using RF1.
+For instance, for schema S activity A is renamed to A' using RF1.
 RF2 is used to rename schema S3 to S3'.
 As process schemes S and S1 contain complex Activity M referring to S3 the references in M need to be updated to S3'.
 A further refactoring option is given by schemes S, S1 and S2, all containing a process fragment with same behaviour.
-However, fragment G in schema S has a more complex structure than G1 in schemes S1 and S2.
+However, the fragment in schema S has a more complex structure than the ones in S1 and S2.
 First, RF3 is used to replace the fragment in S with the one of S1 or S2.
 Next, RF4 is applied to either S, S1 or S2 to extract the redundant process fragment to a (sub) process schema S5.
 Finally, RF5 is applied to the two other schemes to replace the respective fragment by a reference to S5.
 Instead of RF4 and RF5 the composed refactoring RF8 could be used alternatively.
 Schema S4 only consists of a single activity and is therefore inlined in schema S2 using RF6.